SubroBlack/timesheet/README.md

 Once you are done with the installation part.
 Just open new terminal and follow steps:

-1. Move to git respository using "cd" command.
+1. Move to Git respository using "cd" command.
 2. Enter command "git timesheet".
 The output will be something like as shown below:
     ```bash